EmmaJane22/explorer-scouts/README.md

 <a name="image-credit"></a>
 ## 9.2 Images

-Most images were sourced from the open source websites, Pexels.
-Several of these were produced by EKATERINA BOLOVTSOVA, and used to maintain the colour theme.
+Most images were sourced from the open source website, pexels.com Several of these were produced by EKATERINA BOLOVTSOVA, and used to maintain the colour theme.
 These include:

 * 'Meeting' Photo https://www.pexels.com/photo/happy-children-making-campfire-in-forest-5036955/